sharveshe-s-s/aura/README.md

 | **The Forge** | Development | **AMD Ryzen™ 5 7640HS** | Model Training, Simulation, Optimization |

 ---
+### 🎮 Core Functions & Voice Commands
+Aura operates fully hands-free via a custom-trained Picovoice Porcupine wake-word engine.
+Once awakened, she enters an "Alexa-style" continuous conversation loop, allowing for fluid, back-and-forth interaction without needing to repeat her name.

+### 🧠 Conversational Intelligence
+Contextual Memory: Aura remembers the last 10 interactions in her buffer.
+If you ask, "What is the capital of Japan?" and follow up with, "What is the weather like there?", she understands the context.

+Live Web Search: If asked about current events (e.g., "Give me a news update"), Aura autonomously scrapes DuckDuckGo for real-time 2026 data before answering.

+"Clear Your Memory": A voice command that instantly wipes her conversational buffer for a fresh interaction.

+### 👁️ Vision & Autonomy
+"Aura, what do you see?" -> Triggers the PiCamera to snap a frame, encodes it in Base64, and sends it to GPT-4o for a highly descriptive, semantic breakdown of her surroundings.

+"Aura, find the box." -> Activates HUNT MODE.
+Aura overrides the LLM, engaging the OpenCV TensorFlow model to visually scan the room.
+Once she locks onto a target, she autonomously drives toward it and uses her ultrasonic "Spine" to stop exactly 20cm away.

+### 🎶 Media & Entertainment
+"Aura, play [Song Name]." -> Bypasses standard storage limits by directly streaming high-bitrate YouTube audio into RAM using yt-dlp and mpv.

+"Aura, stop the music." -> Instantly kills the streaming process and returns her to active listening mode.

+### 🕹️ Direct Kinematics & Easter Eggs
+Voice-Piloting: Commands like "Move forward," "Come here," "Turn left," and "Back up" send instant serial interrupts to the Arduino motor shield for precise movement.

+God Mode: Asking "Who created you?" or "Activate God Mode" triggers an intense visual UI change (red eyes) and a custom voice protocol acknowledging her creator.

 ## 🛠️ Technology Stack